 - A registered voter.

-To register to vote, please contact the Broome County Board of Election office at 778-2172 between the hours of 8:30 AM and 5:00 PM or in person at the County Office Building, 44 Hawley Street, Binghamton, NY.
+To register to vote, please contact the Broome County Board of Election office, 778-2172, between the hours of 8:30 a.m. and 5:00 p.m., or go in person to the County Office Building located at 44 Hawley Street, Binghamton, NY.

-NOTE: Per Education Law, voters who are registered as‘permanently disabled’ with the Broome County Board of Elections Office will be mailed an Absentee Ballot without having to apply.
+NOTE: Per Education Law, voters registered as ‘permanently disabled’ with the Broome County Board of Elections Office will be mailed an Absentee Ballot without having to apply.

-Also, according to the Freedom of Information Act, district records as well as any proposed resolution, law, rule, regulation, policy or any amendment thereto that are scheduled to be the subject of public discussion by the Board of Education during an open meeting (hereinafter "agenda items") shall be made available to the public prior to the meeting.
-Agenda items received by the District Clerk at least 48 hours prior to such meeting shall be posted on the district’s website (www.binghamtonschools.org) and shall remain posted HERE for seven (7) business days after such meeting.
-Requests for copies of agenda items must be made to the Records Access Officer at least one (1) business day before the meeting.
-Copies will be made for a reasonable fee as determined in the same manner as provided for in the Public Officers Law.
-See Policy # 9010
+Also, according to the Freedom of Information Act, any proposed resolution, law, rule, regulation, policy or any amendment thereto scheduled to be the subject of public discussion by the Board of Education during an open meeting (hereinafter "agenda items") shall be made available to the public prior to the meeting.
+Agenda items received by the district clerk at least 48 hours prior to each meeting shall be posted HERE (and remain posted for seven business days after such meeting) where you can view or print.

-The Board has a policy of allowing members of the public to address them regarding school district business under Privilege of the Floor which is time limited to 3 minutes.
-The discussion may not include matters involving privacy issues that are protected by law.
+The board has a policy of allowing members of the public to address them regarding school district business under "privilege of the floor" which is time limited to 3 minutes; however, the discussion may not include matters involving privacy issues that are protected by law.

 Board Representatives to School: Although the Board of Education represents the entire district, individual members also act as representatives to each school.
-Board Members can visit their assigned school(s), attend concerts, plays and other school-related activities as their schedules allow.
+Board members may visit their assigned school(s), attend concerts, plays and other school-related activities as their schedules allow.
 See individual school links for board representatives to schools.

 Clerk to the Board: